As Nancy Sinatra once kind of said,

 You’ve spent days and days trying the craziest ideas, and you finally have something that works well.
 Congrats!
 Now time to clean your mess, innit?

-• If it doesn’t spark joy, remove it!
-I assume at this point that you are using a modern version control system such as Git, and have pushed your changes regularly, so perhaps you do not need these hundreds of commented lines, or the dwnloard_data_from_drive__tmp function you’ve written the first day and don’t plan to use anymore.
+- If it doesn’t spark joy, remove it!
+I assume at this point that you are using a modern version control system such as Git, and have pushed your changes regularly, so perhaps you do not need these hundreds of commented lines, or the

-• Remove obvious performace bottlenecks (e.g switching to multithreading or multiprocessing when relevant)
+you’ve copy pasted everywhere for convenience, make it a parameter, etc… - Remove obvious performace bottlenecks (e.g switching to multithreading or multiprocessing when relevant)

-• Use modern features of Python: use types, decorators, dataclasses… while avoiding overengineering at this stage
+- Use modern features of Python: use types, decorators, dataclasses… while avoiding overengineering at this stage

-• Make it beautiful.
+- Make it beautiful.
 Perhaps a tad subjective but readable and well organized code goes a long way, is easier to maintain and to contribute to.
 You can use tools such as pylint, which can even be integrated in your favorite IDE, so no excuse here

 I am not the biggest fan of notebooks, as they can be (and usually are) misused, but they have their use cases.
 They especially shine for demos, and as a basic UI for exploration and experimentation.
 A pattern I’ve found quite effective is to use it as a “front end” to your code, defining classes, functions in a proper Python project, and only import what is needed in a nicely commented Jupyter notebook.